HanifNaOH/hanifnaoh.github.io/content/en/posts/deconstruct-marvel-snap/index.md

 ### Cards

-Each card boasts a Power value.
-Winning duels rewards players with credits and card boosters, facilitating upgrades to card rarity.
+Each card in Marvel Snap has a Energy and Power value assigned to it.
+You start off by creating your deck with the cards available to you.
+Winning duels will reward you with credits and card boosters, which you can use to upgrade your card rarity.

 ### Locations

-Strategic adaptation is key as the game board's three locations unveil their unique effects each turn.
-With over 140 locations, players must be prepared for diverse challenges.
+There are three locations in the center of the game board.
+Each location has a different effect that will help or hinder your strategy based on your card deck.
+The location will be revealed one by one every turn.
+So you have to adapt your strategy based on the location.
+There are over 140 locations in the game, so you have to be prepared for anything.

+### Snap!

+Snap is a mechanic that will be unlocked after you play the game for a while.
+It's a special move that doubles your reward if you win the duel.
+But if you lose, you will lose double of your rewards too.
+So you have to be careful when using this feature.
+It's apply to both player, so you can use this for psychological warfare.

-## Breakdown
+## Notes

 {{< carousel images="gallery/*" interval="2500" >}}